HIFU: Navigating the Wild, Wild West of Urology and Prostate Cancer

 I woke up about 3:00 a.m. and couldn’t go back to sleep, so I got dressed and headed out for a walk.
 I ended up walking to the hospital and got the lay of the land there, including walking the stairs up to the roof of the parking garage.

-By the time I walked back to the motel it was about 5:30 a.m.
-I had plenty of time before Dorothy would be up so I used one of the computers in the lobby to catch up on my emails and my Facebook groups.
+By the time I walked back to the motel, it was about 5:30 a.m.
+I had plenty of time before Dorothy would be up, so I used one of the computers in the lobby to catch up on my emails and my Facebook groups.
 Since I couldn’t eat or drink anything, there really wasn’t anything for me to do other than do my second enema (around 7 a.m.) and take my final anti-biotic shower — I was ready but we were still way ahead of schedule to be there at 11 a.m.
-Shortly after Dorothy finished her breakfast she got a call from the hospital on her cell and was told that Dr. Giesler was running ahead of schedule and would like us to come in early.
-So be headed over to St. David’s for the beginning of my HIFU adventure.
+Shortly after Dorothy finished her breakfast, she got a call from the hospital on her cell and was told that Dr. Giesler was running ahead of schedule and would like us to come in early.
+So we headed over to St. David’s for the beginning of my HIFU adventure.

 After completing and signing my admission papers, Dorothy and I were escorted to the surgery area on the second floor.
 I met my nurse, disrobed, then was set up on an IV.
 I was ready to go.
 The anesthesiologist stopped in and introduced himself, and offerred to answer any questions I had.
-In short order Dr. Geisler came in to check on me.
+In short order, Dr. Geisler came in to check on me.
 Right before we left for the operating room, he put his hand on my shoulder, looked me right in the eyes and while giving me a reassuring pat/hug said, “Don’t worry Tom, I am going to take good care of you in there”.
 I really like this guy!
-Next thing I knew I was kissing Dorothy goodbye and being wheeled into the operating room.
+Next thing I knew, I was kissing Dorothy goodbye and being wheeled into the operating room.

-The next thing I remember was being back at the motel after the surgery, outfitted with a high-tech foley catheter.
-Apparently I woke up in recovery and was semi-conscious, because I found this video I made for J.D. on my phone:
+The next thing I remember was being back at the motel after the surgery, outfitted with a high-tech Foley catheter.
+Apparently, I woke up in recovery and was semi-conscious, because I found this video I made for J.D. on my phone:

 I am writing this section of blog on the evening of Saturday, April 6, 2024, six days after my HIFU procedure.
-I have had virtually no pain, other than the discomfort of the catheter.
+I have had virtually no pain, other than discomfort from the catheter.
 I am a little stir crazy, since I have only been outside of our home a few times and have not left our property.
 I look forward to seeing Dr. Giesler on Monday morning at 10 a.m. and am hopeful that I will pass my voiding trial and will have the catheter removed.
 I will pen an update after seeing the doctor and let you know what he says.
-A little sidenote — Monday is the much ballywhoed Total Solar Eclipse and Austin is in the edge of the totality zone.
+A little sidenote — Monday is the much ballywhoed Total Solar Eclipse, and Austin is in the edge of the totality zone.
 The traffic is supposed to be horrific.
 My plan is to leave the lake at 6:00 a.m. to try to beat some of the eclipse traffic.
 We shall see!

 An Update…